Definition of"picking" in English

 "She was picking fresh berries in the field for breakfast."

-She was picking fresh berries in the field for breakfast.
+She was gathering fresh berries in the field for breakfast.

 "The committee is still picking a new leader from the list of candidates."

-The committee is still picking a new leader from the list of candidates.
+The committee is still choosing a new leader from the list of candidates.

 "He couldn't stop picking at the loose thread on his sweater."

-He couldn't stop picking at the loose thread on his sweater.
+He kept pulling at the loose thread on his sweater.

 Synonyms